 Improving the energy efficiency of owner-occupied housing is a huge task and needs careful consideration to avoid resulting in future defects.
 Building surveyors are in a strong position to provide advice and services to owner-occupiers, after early engagement with them to identify their motivations and desired outcomes as well as energy efficiency opportunities and other improvement works.

-Dr Samantha Organ is senior lecturer in building surveying at University of the West of England, Bristol, and a building surveyor at The National Trust samantha2.organ@uwe.ac.uk @seorgan
+Dr Samantha Organ is senior lecturer in building surveying at The University of the West of England, Bristol, and a building surveyor at The National Trust samantha2.organ@uwe.ac.uk @seorgan

 Related competencies include: Ethics, Rules of conduct and professionalism, Sustainability